AdamVStephen/mandarin/README.md

 # mandarin
 My personal course and research notes on learning Mandarin Chinese.

+# Keyboard Entry
+To be able to type Mandarin characters into a LaTeX document requires language setup support for Chinese mandarin, as well as an editor that can integrate with the appropriate keyboard mechanisms.

 # LaTeX Setup

 Requires support for Mandarin and fonts.
 Also uses some packages from CTAN for exercise sheets and other layout.